wasmerio/ate/tokterm/src/txt/about_tokera.md

 # tokera.sh

-The Tokera WASM shell is an browser based operating system that integrates with the WebAssembly community to assembly and build micro-applications.
+The Tokera Shell is an browser based operating system powered by wasmer.io that integrates that allows the WebAssembly community to assembly and build browser hosted applications.

 Including:
 - MemFS file system with mount points